-My third book, an edited collection called Nebraska Poetry: A Sesquicentennial Anthology, 1867–2017, was released in April 2017 by Stephen F. Austin State University Press, with a foreword by Twyla Hansen, the current Nebraska State Poet.
-It was named a finalist for the 2018 One Book One Nebraska program and has been nominated for the 2018 High Plains Book Awards and a Nebraska Book Award.
+My third book, an edited collection called Nebraska Poetry: A Sesquicentennial Anthology, 1867–2017, was released in April 2017 by Stephen F. Austin State University Press, with a foreword by Nebraska state poet Twyla Hansen.
+It was named a finalist for the 2018 One Book One Nebraska program and nominated for a 2018 High Plains Book Award.

 The anthology encompasses 150 years of the state’s literary history, featuring 83 poets and more than 180 poems.
 This landmark collection includes poems by authors best known for their prose—like Willa Cather, Loren Eiseley, and Tillie Olsen—as well as some remarkable but relatively forgotten writers from the late nineteenth to the mid-twentieth centuries.
 Among the contemporary writers, it includes poets of Nebraska’s renowned “second renaissance” along with a rich array of younger writers who are redefining what poetry from and about the state might represent.
 A broadly inclusive as well as diverse anthology, Nebraska Poetry celebrates the state’s brilliant contribution not only to Great Plains literature but to the broader traditions of American letters.